scala/docs.scala-lang/_overviews/core/futures.md

 The `Future` trait implements the `Awaitable` trait with methods `ready()` and `result()`.
-These methods cannot be called directly by the clients-- they can only be called by the execution context.
+These methods cannot be called directly by the clients -- they can only be called by the execution context.